πŸ“–Volatility Zones & Squeeze Bands

 • [E5 Trading] Squeezes & Breakouts lets traders know whenever price action is in a low-volatility squeeze for any asset on any timeframe.

-• Squeeze shading shows on the chart, and real-time streaming squeeze signals are sent to the E5 Trading Discord for each of five [5] timeframes, including Daily, 4-hour, 1-hour, 15-minute, and 5-minute.
+• Squeeze shading shows on the chart, and real-time streaming squeeze signals are sent to the E5 Trading Discordarrow-up-right for each of five [5] timeframes, including Daily, 4-hour, 1-hour, 15-minute, and 5-minute.

 Volatility Zones & Squeeze Bands